aublue/adc2020/README.md

-# This reposisitory contains the code, I've developed during the advent of code 2020.
+## This reposisitory contains the code, I've developed during the advent of code 2020.
+This link will redirect you to the event: https://adventofcode.com/

-# Performance
+## Performance

 ## How I measure the performance
-I'm utilizing the time command for measuring my applications performance.
+I'm utilizing the "time" command for measuring my applications performance.

 ## Which System are I'm using
 The basic specs of my system are:

-OS: Ubuntu 20.04
+-OS: Ubuntu 20.04\
-CPU: i7 6700hq
+-CPU: i7 6700hq\
-dotnet version: 3.1.404
+-dotnet version: 3.1.404

 ## Day 1
 ### Task1